rvermeulen/codeql-postproc/README.md

 ### Query database metadata

-By default the CodeQL CLI add metadata to a database and the tool can be used to query those.
+By default the CodeQL CLI adds metadata to a database and the tool can be used to query those.

-For example, getting the language:
+For example, getting the target language:

 ```bash
 codeql-postproc database get-property primaryLanguage some-db.zip